GokulVSD/gokulvsd.github.io/_posts/2021-04-21-c++-raii-and-its-implications-part-2.md

 With the core principles of RAII out of the way, we can begin to get into some of the differences between C++ and other languages, and the rationale behind them.

-The general structure of the try-catch paradigm in C++ is similar to other languages, with one notable exception, C++ does not have a finally clause.
+The general structure of the try-catch paradigm in C++ is similar to other languages, with one notable difference, C++ does not have a finally clause.

 Following is the general syntax of try-catch in C++.
 Similar to other languages, if multiple catch clauses are defined, they must be arranged from most specific to most general.
 Always capture exceptions through reference, and not by value.
 This is because if you capture a derived exception into a base exception variable, the additional details from the derived exception are sliced out.
 You might as well get all the details of the exception being thrown, as it is anyway faster to pass by reference.